SFDO-Tooling/CumulusCI/docs/data.rst

 ``update_data``
 ---------------
-You can update records using CumulusCI.
-An update consists of two parts:
+To update records using CumulusCI, provide:

-* a command line or task configuration saying what to update
+* a command line or task configuration describing what to update
 * a recipe in a subset of Snowfakery syntax that says how to update it

-Starting from the command line, we can start an update operation like
+On the command line, you can run an update like
 this:

 ``$ cci task run update_data --recipe datasets/update.recipe.yml --object Account``

-This will download every Account in the org and apply the fields from the update recipe file.
+This command downloads every Account in the org and applies the fields from the specified update recipe file.

-If we want to filter the rows that we are updating, we can do that too:
+You can filter the rows that you're updating like this:

 ``$ cci task run update_data --recipe datasets/update.recipe.yml --object Account --where "name like 'AAA%'" ``

-The recipe to say what to update can be as simple as this:
+The recipe for an update can be as simple as this:

 .. code-block::
     - object: Account
       fields:
         NumberOfEmployees: 10000

-But you may also use all of the power of ``snowfakery``, such as fake data:
+You can use all of the power of ``snowfakery`` to add fake data:

 .. code-block::
     - object: Account